Grouped Generalized Estimating Equations for Longitudinal Data Analysis: Asymptotic Properties

-\item[(A4)] For all $i=1,\ldots,n$ and $t=1,\ldots,T$, $E[\ep_{it}^{2+2/\zeta}]\leq M$ for some $0<\zeta\leq1$.
+(A4) For all $i=1,\ldots,n$ and $t=1,\ldots,T$, $E[\ep_{it}^{2+2/\zeta}]\leq M$ for some $0<\zeta\leq1$.

-\item[(A5)] (i) the eigenvalues of the true correlation matrix $R^0$ are bounded away from $0$ and the eigenvalues of $\Rb(\be,\gb)$ are bounded away from 0 uniformly for any $\be$ and $\gb$, and (ii) for any $\gb$, the eigenvalues of $\Rb^{-2}(\be^0,\gb)R^0$ are bounded away from $\infty$.
+(A5) The eigenvalues of the true correlation matrix $\R^0$ are bounded away from $0$, and the eigenvalues of $\overline\R(\bbe,\bga)$ are bounded away from 0 uniformly for any $\bbe$ and $\bga$.
+All off-diagonal elements of $\R^0$ are uniformly bounded away from $1$. \end{assumption}